SYS-NG/SYS-NG/README.md

 🔋 An Electrical/Biomedical Engineering student at the University of Calgary

-💪 Seeking oppurtunities to grow and challenge myself
+💪 Always seeking oppurtunities to grow and challenge myself

 📚 Aspring to be a lifelong learner